paulocns/KDB/README.md

 # KDB
-Kotlin Databind library was made as an alternative to the Android Databind Library, this was made to be used with LiveData, so no changes to your ViewModel/Presenter is required to use this.
+Kotlin Databind library was made as an alternative to the Android Databind Library, this was constructed to be used with LiveData, so no changes to your ViewModel/Presenter is required to use this.

-This library was made using extension function, since there is no code generation, no more hunting throught a log to find a error in a 1000 erros log.
+This library was made using extension function, since there is no code generation, no more hunting through a log to find a error in a 1000 erros log.

 To use it just add it to your gradle file